 - The battery is removable, so you could always buy a spare.
-You can buy an LG V10 battery and charger from Amazon for $60.
+You can for $60.

 - The screen always has the biggest impact on battery, so set it to auto-brightness or turn the brightness down as far as you comfortably can.

 - You might also consider heading into Settings > Location and switching the Mode to Battery saving.